williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 ## Create an Authorization Server

 > NOTE: If you have an [Okta Developer Edition](/signup/) account, you can skip this step because you already have a custom Authorization Server created for you, called "default".
+The `{authorizationServerId}` for the default server is `default`.

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 {% img okta-admin-auth-server-toolbar-dev alt:"Authorization Server" %}